-Approval of this proposal would require the affirmative vote of a majority of the common stock present in person or represented by proxy and entitled to vote at the Annual Meeting.
+The proposal to approve the Plus Therapeutics Inc. 2020 Stock Incentive Plan, as amended and restated, requires the affirmative vote of a majority of the common stock present in person or represented by proxy at the Annual Meeting.
 Abstentions are considered present and entitled to vote with respect to this proposal and will, therefore, be treated as votes against this proposal.

-YOUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE PLUS THERAPEUTICS, INC. 2020 EQUITY INCENTIVE PLAN.
+YOUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE PLUS THERAPEUTICS, INC. 2020 STOCK INCENTIVE PLAN, AS AMENDED AND RESTATED.